matthewgdv/miscutils/README.md

 * `Timer` counts the time since it was instanciated, and prints it on exiting context
 * `Suppressor` supresses all console output and warnings on enter and resores it on exiting
 * `PrintRedirector` redirects stdout to a given file
-* `NullContext` will always return itself on attribute access, when called, and does nothing when used as a context manager
+* `NullContext` will always return itself on attribute access or when called, and does nothing when used as a context manager or when attributes are set on it

 Other misc classes
 --------------------
-* `Counter` is an object-oriented replacement for manipulating an integer var during iteration
+* `Counter` is an object-oriented replacement for manipulating an integer var for iteration purposes
 * `WhoCalledMe` can be dropped in to print out the call stack
 * `EnvironmentVariables` can be used on Windows to get and set environment variables permanently
 * `Beep` produces a beeping sound of variable duration on Windows